-?FastCGI interface allows Trac to remain resident much like with mod_python.
-It is faster than external CGI interfaces which must start a new process for each request.
-However, unlike mod_python, FastCGI supports ?Apache SuEXEC, i.e. run with different permissions than web server.
+Since version 0.9, Trac supports being run through the ?FastCGI interface.
+Like mod\python, this allows Trac to remain resident, and is faster than external CGI interfaces which must start a new process for each request.
+However, unlike mod\python, it is able to support ?SuEXEC.
 Additionally, it is supported by much wider variety of web servers.

-Note for Windows: Trac's FastCGI does not run under Windows, as Windows does not implement Socket.fromfd, which is used by fcgi.py.
-If you want to connect to IIS, you may want to try ?AJP.
+Note for Windows: Trac's FCGI does not run under Windows, as Windows does not implement Socket .fromfd, which is used by \fcgi.py.
+If you want to connect to IIS, your choice may be ?AJP.